melihovv/laravel-package-generator/README.md

 This command will:

 * Clone specified repo in `packages/melihovv/laravel-env-validator` folder
-* Register package auto loading in app composer.json with this path `packages/melihovv/laravel-env-validator/src/LaravelEnvValidator`
+* Register package in app composer.json
+* Run `composer update melihovv/laravel-env-validator`
 * Run `composer dump-autoload`

 Interactive mode also possible.
 If you need you can specify which branch to